adafruit/xcarve-proxy/README.md

 # XCarve Proxy
 A Node.js proxy server for connecting to a remote XCarve via a Raspberry Pi that is running [xcarve-server][1].
+For detailed install instructions, please visit the tutorial on the [Adafruit Learning System][4].

 ## Installation